KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

     "type": "coding"
 }

-# Match statement to unpack DNA information
+# match statement to unpack DNA information
 match dna_data:
     case {"sequence": sequence, "length": length, "type": type}: print(f"The DNA sequence is {sequence}, it has a length of {length} bases, and it is of type '{type}'.")